 The National Flood Forum

 The National Flood Forum is a charity that supports communities at risk of flooding or those who have been affected by flooding.
-They help people prepare for floods in order to prevent damage; help people recover after the damage of a flood.
-And they campaign on the behalf of communities at risk of flood.
+They help people prepare for floods in order to prevent damage and help people recover after the damage of a flood.
+They also campaign on the behalf of communities at risk of flood.

 Help from the Government

 The government has announced a variety of different means of support, including:

 - £5000 support grant for all affected homeowners and businesses for repair and renewal for future protection

 - 3 month business relief rate for businesses affected by the floods